Skip to main contentArrow Right

 Before diving into the implementation, it's important to understand how the authentication flow works:

-2. You're redirected to the authentication/consent flow you set up earlier in Descope.
+2. You're redirected to the authentication/consent flow you configured earlier in the Agentic Identity Hub.

 3. You log in and consent to the request scopes.